Posts

 Image

-I know this is something that is confusing to a lot of people, because there are so many different kinds of "maintenance" or "controller" medications.
+Photo courtesy of My Life as an Asthma Mom I know this is something that is confusing to a lot of people, because there are so many different kinds of "maintenance" or "controller" medications.
 And this photo doesn't list all of the options (the Advair diskus shown in purple also comes in a inhaler version for example) and there are other medications that are used.
 Just remember that controller or maintenance medication is something that you need to take every day , whether you feel like you need it or not.
 You can't feel inflammation (or swelling) in your lungs, but it can be there.
 So follow the doctor's orders and take it every day.
+Think of it as a preventative inhaler to prevent swelling in the lungs, and possibly help prevent an asthma attack.
 Some people just need maintenance medication in the fall and winter, some people need it year-round.
 So, ask your doctor what's right for you.
-Here's a link to the American Academy of Allergy, Asthma and Immunology that lists inhaled corticosteroids.
-They have a list on their website with the generic name, photo, brand name, use, usual dosage and tips for e
+Your doctor might want to try different inhalers to see...